GoogleChrome/web.dev/src/site/content/en/blog/pwa-url-handler/index.md

 #### Regarding `web-app-origin-association` file discovery

-For the browser to discover the `web-app-origin-association` file, developers have two choices.

-- Add a `<link rel="web-app-origin-association">` element in the header section of the main document at the origin's root path that points at the `web-app-origin-association` file via the `href` attribute.
-- Place the `web-app-origin-association` file in the [`/.well-known/`](https://datatracker.ietf.org/doc/html/rfc8615) folder at the root of the app.
+For the browser to discover the `web-app-origin-association` file, developers need to place the `web-app-origin-association` file in the [`/.well-known/`](https://datatracker.ietf.org/doc/html/rfc8615) folder at the root of the app.
 For this to work, the file name must exactly be `web-app-origin-association`.

 ## Demo